-The ability to plan and lead a mountain journey is an essential skill for a Winter Mountain Leader and you should be able to incorporate the Be Avalanche Aware (BAA) process and guidelines into every aspect of your operation as a leader.
+The ability to plan and lead a mountain journey is an essential skill for a Winter Mountain Leader and should incorporate the Be Avalanche Aware (BAA) process and guidelines into every aspect.

-Historically, emergencies, occasionally leading to disastrous consequences, have occurred as a result of either ignorance of impending weather conditions or inappropriate responses to prevailing conditions.
+Historically, emergencies, with occasionally disastrous consequences, have occurred as a result of either ignorance of impending weather conditions or inappropriate responses to prevailing conditions.
 Applying the Be Avalanche Aware process, combined with effective leadership and decision-making skills, seeks to mitigate the negative impact of heuristic traps on you and your group.

 Expeditions incorporate so many aspects of mountain walking that their importance should not be underrated.
-However, in winter, due to the unexpected vagaries of the weather and the sudden shift to extremes, for example storm force winds, the choice of accommodation is important.
+However, in winter, due to the unexpected shifts of the weather extremes, for example storm force winds, the choice of accommodation is important.
 Camping in the winter can be challenging and you should be familiar with the use and limitations of bothies and huts as accommodation alternatives.